 How do you register for the program?

-It’s simple!
-All you need to do is follow the link to self-enroll in the program: Register for the E-Orientation Program by following the self-enrollment link: https://q.utoronto.ca/enroll/7B9EWM
+All you need to do is follow this link to self-enroll in the program: https://q.utoronto.ca/enroll/7B9EWM

 What is the time commitment required to participate in this program?

 You can expect to spend 4 – 8 hours navigating the resources individually and attending the 1-hour long Q&A drop-in sessions, depending on how many you choose to attend.

 When will the drop-in Q&As be held?

 Each Q&A session will take place on four Thursdays during the month of July (from 9am – 10am ET):

 - Option #2: Thursday, July 15th

 - Option #3: Thursday, July 22nd